rodeloescueta/naxos-1/SUPABASE_DB_SETUP.md

 To manage content, you need to:

+1. **Add Admin Emails to Environment Variables**
+   - Open your `.env.local` file
+   - Add the email addresses of users who should have admin access to the `NEXT_PUBLIC_ADMIN_EMAILS` variable
+   - Example: `NEXT_PUBLIC_ADMIN_EMAILS=admin@example.com,another-admin@example.com`

-1. **Create an Admin User**
+2. **Create an Admin User**
-   - Sign up for an account on your Naxos website
+   - Sign up for an account on your Naxos website using an email that matches one in the `NEXT_PUBLIC_ADMIN_EMAILS` list
    - This user will automatically have admin privileges when authenticated

-2. **Access the Admin Interface**
+3. **Access the Admin Interface**
-   - After logging in, you'll be redirected to the Direct Admin page
+   - After logging in with an admin email, you'll be redirected to the Direct Admin page
    - You can also navigate to `/direct-admin` manually

 ## Testing the Setup

 1. **Ensure Environment Variables**
-   - Make sure your `.env.local` file contains the correct Supabase credentials:
+   - Make sure your `.env.local` file contains the correct Supabase credentials and admin emails:
      ```
      NEXT_PUBLIC_SUPABASE_URL=your-supabase-url
      NEXT_PUBLIC_SUPABASE_ANON_KEY=your-supabase-anon-key
+     NEXT_PUBLIC_ADMIN_EMAILS=admin@example.com
      ```

 2. **Start the Development Server**